CrisisCleanup/old-crisiscleanup-3-web/src/forms/README.md

    - Required: Yes
    - Default: `true`
  - `allow_toggle_hiding`: Allow the user to hide/unhide the field to save space on the intake form.
 Note: The mobile version may override these defaults if advisable.
-   - Applies to: All fields, but typically invoked on headings/sections.
+   - Applies to: All fields, but typically invoked on sections.
    - Possible Values: `true`, `false`
    - Required: Yes
    - Default: `false`